tiveritz/coding-campus-lessons/JavaCheatsheet.md

 ```
 /** This is Javadoc
   * You should comment your methods (what they do, author, version...).
 This
-  * Information will be displayed as quick tip when the method is ised (and
+  * Information will be displayed as quick tip when the method is used.
-  * hovered)
   *
   * @author Tiveritz
   * @version 1.0